-Eat More Fiber
+3. Eat More Fiber

-According to the Institute of Medicine, the amount of fiber needed by men 50 years and younger is 38 grams and for women, 25 grams.
+According to the Institute of Medicine, the amount of fiber needed by men 50 years and younger is 38 grams while for women, 25 grams.

 Take note, though, that non-caloric beverages are healthier options as compared to sweetened bottles of water.
 Also, forego the juices, the shakes, and the sodas as these contain lots of sugar.

 This is easier said than done, of course, especially when you are bombarded with an array of delectable dishes at a buffet table.

 As a helpful tip, when at a dinner party or at a buffet table, choose a small plate because this creates the illusion that your plate is full, and therefore, you have already eaten enough.